GluuFederation/docs-cb-prod/docs/source/index.md

 Please be aware of the following behaviors that developers should account for when executing SCIM searches with Couchbase as the DB:

-- Non-deterministic order of results when no `sortBy` is specified: A query can return a different permutation of valid results every time is executed.
+- Non-deterministic order of results when `sortBy` is *not* specified: A query can return a different permutation of valid results each time the search is executed.

 - Search filters should not contain backslash characters in comparison values: This is a Couchbase issue.
 N1QL queries with backslashes can lead to unexpected results or even runtime errors.
-An example of this can be the filter `name.familyName co "\"`
+An example of this is the filter `name.familyName co "\"`.

-- Case sensitivity: Searching and sorting is by default case insensitive when in LDAP.
-In Couchbase setups the behavior is case sensitive with the only exception of equality/inequality filters (like `userName eq "JhonHoney"` or `userType ne "Employee"`).
-Recall case only matters for attributes of type string.
+- Case sensitivity: In LDAP, searching and sorting is case sensitive by default.
+In Couchbase, the behavior is case sensitive with the exception of equality/inequality filters, like `userName eq "JhonHoney"` or `userType ne "Employee"`.
+Remember that case only matters for attributes of type string.
 This applies for both core and custom attributes.

-- Operators (`le`, `lt`, `gt`, `ge`, `co`, `ew`, `sw`, `eq`) are not applicable for attributes with more than one value.
+- Operators (`le`, `lt`, `gt`, `ge`, `co`, `ew`, `sw`, `eq`) are *not* applicable for attributes with more than one value.
 When used, no results will be returned.
-As an example, users with more than one telephone number will not be returned when using `phoneNumbers.value sw "555"` even if one or more of their phones start with "555".
+For example, users with more than one telephone number will not be returned when using `phoneNumbers.value sw "555"`, even if one or more of their phones start with "555".

 ## License